-Stockholm is anything but cheap so many visitors turn to the Stockholm Pass as a way to save some money.
-Luckily, for many travelers, this sightseeing pass is a good value if you want to see most of the city’s highlights.
-So keep reading our Stockholm Pass review to see if this city pass is right for you.
+Stockholm is an expensive city so many visitors turn to the Stockholm Pass as a way to save some money.
+Luckily, for many travelers, this sightseeing pass is a good value if you want to see most of the city’s highlights — but in some cases it might not be a great value.
+So keep reading our Stockholm Pass review to see if this city pass is right for your travel style.

 The Stockholm Pass comes in four variations — 1,2,3, and 5 days.
-You can also add an unlimited travel card to your city pass — but it’s the same price as buying a normal unlimited travel pass so it’s more a convenience than saving money.
+You can also add an unlimited travel card to your city pass — but it’s the same price as buying a normal unlimited travel pass so it just adds a bit of a convenience factor.